NLP-Discourse-SoochowU/DTCP/README.md

 * This article annotates sentences as the elementary discourse topic unit, but we found in real data that some sentences contain multiple topics.
 Of course, we also lack a theoretical basis to label each EDU as an elementary DTU.
 Therefore, how to segment the text into topical units still needs further research.
 * The prototype of the topic chain we labeled is relatively simple, which is a 1-to-1 topic chain model.
 However, there are many n-to-n situations in the actual text, which requires a lot of manpower and energy to improve our annotation.

 **We are eager to improve the quality of topic chain labeling and will continue to work hard in the follow-up research.
-We also invite people with the same goals to participate in the discussion of the research, and cooperate to build an open source data labeling environment and a larger scale DTC data set.**

-If you have any questions or suggestions, please send an email to zzlynx@outlook.com (Zhang Longyin).
+We also invite people with the same goals to participate in the discussion of the research, and cooperate to build an open source data labeling environment and a larger scale DTC data set.
+Any questions or suggestions, please send an email to zzlynx@outlook.com (Zhang Longyin).**

 #### DTC Corpus
 We annotated the data in a traditional way: reading the paper WSJ news and manually labeling it on the news paper.